 PROBLEM POSSIBLE CAUSE SOLUTION Your refrigerator will not operate The power supply cord is not plugged into a live circuit with proper voltage.
 Firmly plug power cord into a live circuit with proper voltage.
 (See page 5.)
 A household fuse has blown or circuit breaker tripped.
 Replace household fuse or reset circuit breaker.
 The Refrigerator Control is not set correctly.
 Set Refrigerator Control to a numbered setting.
 (See page 7.)
 Unfamiliar sounds or a There is something on top of or behind the refrigerator.
 Remove item from on top of or behind the refrigerator. rattling/jingling noise The sounds are normal.
 New features on your new refrigerator make new sounds.
-(See "Understanding the sounds you may hear" on page 13.)
+(See "Understanding the sounds you may hear" on page 12.)
 There is water in the defrost pan This is normal in hot, muggy weather.
 The pan may even be half full.
 Make sure the refrigerator is level so the pan does not overflow.
 The lights do not work A household fuse has blown or circuit breaker tripped.
 Replace household fuse or reset circuit breaker.
 The power supply cord is not plugged into a live circuit with proper voltage.
 Firmly plug power cord into a live circuit with proper voltage.
 (See page 5.)
 The bulb is burned out.
 Replace bulb.
-(See page 12.)
-The optional ice maker will not The freezer has not had enough time to get cold.
-Allow the freezer time to get cold-this could take overnight. operate The signal arm is in the OFF (up) position.
-Push signal arm down to the ON position.
 (See page 11.)
-The water valve is turned off.
-Turn the water valve on.
-Water is not getting to the ice maker.
-Check the water line for clogs or leaks.
 The motor The condenser coils are dirty.
-Clean the coils (See page 15.) seems to run too much It is hot outside or in the roo m .
+Clean the coils (See page 14.) seems to run too much It is hot outside or in the room.
 On hot days, or if the room is too warm, the motor naturally runs longer.
 The door has been opened frequently.
 Open the door as few times as possible.
 A large amount of food has been put in at one time.
 The motor will run longer in order to cool down the interior when food is added.